sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 // Clicking child logs: "Child clicked", then "Parent clicked"
 ```

-###  Question 32: What is event bubbling and capturing in JavaScript?
+###  32: What is event bubbling and capturing in JavaScript?

 Event bubbling means events start at the target element and bubble up to parent elements.
 Event capturing is the opposite - events start at the root and capture down to the target.
 You can control this with the third parameter in addEventListener.